CristoferSilva/DataStructures/README.md

 # DataStructures
-Implementation of Data Structures in cpp.
+Implementation of a Data Structures lib in cpp.
 We are currently implementing the DoublyLinkedList:

 ![alt text](https://github.com/CristoferSilva/DataStructures/blob/main/images/DataStructureUml.png?raw=true)